blue-systems-group/project.maybe.Maybe-Developer-Documentation/maybe-syntax/implementation.md

 I have a toy implementation repo for this purpose: https://github.com/xcv58/gradle-practice-maybe

+Perhaps a better way is fork Java/Android plugin and create a new one?

 # Android Plugin for Gradle
 You can find:
 1. general introduction from https://developer.android.com/tools/building/plugin-for-gradle.html